mariaelf97/amplicon_sequencing_simulator/README.md

 * The final outputs will be located at `provided_output_path/results`.
 Simulated reads from all samples are located in `provided_output_path/results/merged_reads.fastq`
 * Once you run the pipeline, it will create a config.yaml file in your current working directory that contains information about all the parameters used in the simulation.
 * In order to find more about amplicon dropouts, please refer to `provided_output_path/results/sample_name/amplicon_stats.csv` file.
-If there is  no right or left primer match, the start or end and length of the amplicon will equal to zero.
+If there are no right or left primer match, the start or end and length of the amplicon will equal to zero.